FlexLabs/Jethro/README.md

 We will be following the node.js format of even major Semantic Versioning for stable, odd majors for unstable/development.

-Please refer to [v2.7.1](https://github.com/JethroLogger/Jethro/tree/v2/) as this is the current version on npm
+#### Please refer to documentation for [v2.7.1](https://github.com/JethroLogger/Jethro/tree/v2/) as this is the current version on npm

 Installation